 One of my goals was to give an introduction to the topic and some general advice for distillers of low levels of involvement.
 Many of the ideas are speculative.
 I was hoping to shed light on the science just below the surface of many distilling rules of thumb.

 Many of the most revered aroma compounds are born in the still.
 Under certain conditions with the right precursors to feed the various processes, significant amounts of new aroma compounds are formed.
 The main process of aroma creation is esterification where free fatty acids react with alcohols under heat to form esters.
 Esters are very volatile and their fatty acids precursors are also volatile, even though they have boiling points higher than water.
 Many fractions of the distillation process are recycled into subsequent runs to give more opportunity for esterification.
 The recycling phenomenon means that you cannot just produce one batch of product because the final distillate is actually the product of many integrated batches.
 Aroma creation is not always maximized and restraint is often practiced to produce an elegant spirit.
-Pot stills are highly regarded for their ability to create new aroma compounds but if column stills are operated with certain methods of recycling fractions, they can also produce very full flavored high ester spirits.
+Pot stills are highly regarded for their ability to create new aroma compounds, but if column stills are operated with certain methods of recycling fractions, they can also produce very full flavored high ester spirits given the right inputs.
+Garbage in, garbage out is always the rule of the game.

 High total acidity in distilling material may be important to catalyze esterification during the first distillation phase of double distillation in a pot still.
 There are many approaches to having a high total acidity as seen in high ester spirits like Cognac, Bourbon, and Jamaican rum.
 The wines used for Cognac are naturally high in total acidity which might be why Cognac distillers have always favored slow double distillation in a pot still as opposed to a column still.
 California brandies may have opted for a column still because they never had enough total acidity to justify the extra time and fuel expense of a pot still.